FAFSA Simplification

 • The net worth of a business is no longer limited to those with more than 100 full-time employees.
 Applicants will be asked to report the net worth of all businesses, regardless of the size of the business.

-• Parents without a Social Security Number will be able to apply for an FSA ID.
-This will speed up FAFSA processing time as they’ll be able to submit the form online, rather than having to print, sign and mail their application.
+• Parents without a Social Security Number can apply for an FSA ID.
+This will speed up FAFSA processing time as they can submit the form online, rather than having to print, sign and mail their application.

 To help ensure that students and families—and the partners critical to getting student aid dollars into the hands of students—are best prepared for a successful 2024–25 FAFSA cycle, Federal Student Aid has launched the Better FAFSA Better Future Roadmap, which includes the timeline for students and families below.